Your Galaxy S7 could get Android Oreo this month

 A handful of Galaxy S7 and S7 Edge owners in the UK are currently posting screenshots and commenting on Reddit, confirming that the new Android update is live for them.

-The OS update will bring plenty of new features, like picture-in-picture and notification channels, to the two year old Samsung phones.
+The OS update will bring plenty of new features, like picture-in-picture and notification channels, to the 2-year-old Samsung phones.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.